The Noether-Lefschetz locus of surfaces in $\mathbb{P}^3$ formed by determinantal surfaces: Introduction

 \begin{question} What is the dimension of the family of determinantal surfaces of degree $d$ in $\mathbb{P}^3$? \end{question}

-Our main result, Theorem \ref{thm::mainTheorem}, answers this question.
+Our main result, Theorem \ref{thm::mainTheorem}, answers this question under mild hypothesis.
 Of course, if we are to write polynomials of degree $d$ as determinants of square matrices, then we have to choose the size of the matrix and the degrees of its entries.
 If $d>3$, we will show that these choices render the locus of degree $d$ determinantal surfaces reducible, with irreducible components of different dimensions.
-By keeping track of these two choices, our main result, Theorem \ref{thm::mainTheorem}, computes the dimension of each of such components.
+By keeping track of these two choices Theorem \ref{thm::mainTheorem} computes the dimension of each of such components.
 For example, if $d=5$, then there is a component of codimension $2$ and another of codimension $3$, and there are 6 others, each of codimension $4$ in $|\mathcal{O}_{\PP^3}(5)|$.
-We find this distribution of codimensions intriguing (see Table \ref{T2}); let us comment on it.
+We find this distribution of codimensions revealing (see Table \ref{T2}); let us comment on it.

 Let $NL(d)\subset|\OO_{\PP^3}(d)|$ be the Noether-Lefschetz locus; that is, $NL(d)$ parametrizes smooth degree $d$ surfaces whose Picard group is not generated by the hyperplane class.
 A smooth complex determinantal surface never has Picard rank 1.
-Therefore, the family of these surfaces is contained in $NL(d)$, which has countable many irreducible components.
-These components are important objects of study, and the following is known.
+Therefore, the family of these surfaces is contained in $NL(d)$, which has infinitely many irreducible components.
+Each of these components has a rich and intricate geometry and general results about $NL(d)$ are scarce.
+But one of those is the following.

 \begin{thmSN}[\cite{Green, Voisin, GH2}] If $\Sigma$ is an irreducible component of $NL(d)$ then \end{thmSN}